 How to make Ahi Tuna Ceviche

 - Start by cutting your raw Ahi tuna into small bite size chunks (like 1/4 – 1/2 inch chunks).
-Place the fish into a bowl with other ingredients and allow it to marinate.
+Place the fish into a bowl with other ingredients (except the avocado and crostini) and allow it to marinate in the refrigerator.

 - Everyone will have different thoughts on how long it should cook.
-For a white fish we only need to marinate for around 30 minutes.
-But for Ahi Tuna I like to go up to 1 hour to really soak up the flavors of this marinade.
+For a white fish we only need to marinate for around 20 – 30 minutes.
+But for Ahi Tuna I like to go one hour to really soak up the flavors of this marinade.

 Chef’s Tip: Sushi grade Ahi tuna can be consumed raw, but marinating it in the lime juice will not only cook the tuna, but it will infuse it with great flavor – delightful citrusy and herbaceous flavor.
 It’s like melt-in-your-mouth deliciousness that you find yourself quickly devouring and going back for seconds, but you don’t feel guilty about it, because it’s so stinkin’ fresh and healthy.